-Whilst the role of the An independent data protection expert whose role includes the monitoring of internal compliance, advising on data protection obligations and acting as a contact point for data subjects and the supervisory authority.
-(DPO) has been around since the 1990s, the GDPR represents the first time that appointing a DPO has been mandated by law.
+Whilst the role of the Data Protection Officer (DPO) has been around since the 1990s, the GDPR represents the first time that appointing a DPO has been mandated by law.
 As a result, reports written at the time of the GDPR’s introduction indicated that around 75,000 DPOs would be required worldwide, 28,000 of those in the US, to service all of the organisations that now required a DPO to comply with the GDPR.
 In 2019, it was estimated that 500,000 organisations in the EU had a registered DPO, that number is likely to have increased significantly since then as more organisations work towards compliance.

 Under Article 37 GDPR, organisations are required to appoint a DPO if: